searchspring/snap/packages/snap-client-javascript/README.md

 ## Global Config
 Client is constructed with `globals`.

 Globals are API parameters that will be applied to all searches requested by the client.
-This will typically contain just the *siteId*; but could also include global filters, background filters, sorts or merchandising segments.
+This will typically contain just the *siteId*; but could also include global filters, background filters, sorts, or merchandising segments.

 `siteId` (required)